 I personally adore Biology by Raven et al. I found here some facts I did not read in any other book, for example, Raven interestingly presented motives of proteins or unique examples of behaviour ecology.
 Here you can find some nice chapter examples.

-HUMAN ANATOMY AND PHYSIOLOGY
+HUMAN ANATOMY TEXTBOOKS

 For human body anatomy and physiology great books are Human Physiology: An Integrated Approach (7th Edition) by Dee Unglaub Silverthorn or Vander’s Human Physiology.
 The newly revised Human Physiology: An Integrated Approach Fourth Edition strengthens the coverage of the “big picture” themes in the study of physiology and helps tie concepts together in a logical framework for learning.
 Vander’s Human physiology reflects some of the major themes of the textbook: homeostasis, exercise, pathophysiology, and cellular and molecular mechanisms of body function.
 You can take a look at one of the chapters of this book here.